 The companies with which CAP shares data are contractually prohibited from using this information for any purpose other than that for which it was provided and are required to have appropriate safeguards in place to protect that data.

-In respect for users’ privacy CAP allows restrictions in how it uses their personal information by offering the following options:
+Out of respect for users’ privacy, CAP allows restrictions in how it uses their personal information by offering the following options: